getodk/docs/odkx-src/cold-chain-tour-auth.rst

   - *Null*: the user is either anonymous or has not been set up with a default group.
 The user is prompted to authenticate with a different identity.
   - *Anything else*: The user does not have privileges within this application and is prompted to authenticate with a different identity.

 In either of the bottom two options, the log in screen is shown.
-The :guilabel:`Log In` button launches an intent to the log in screen of ODK Services.
+The :guilabel:`Log In` button launches an intent to the log in screen of ODK-X Services.
 The API :code:`odkCommon.doAction(...)` takes the intent as an argument, which should be pointed at the *SyncActivity*.
 To specifically get the log in screen the bundle should include the *showLogin* value set to *true*.

 When the user returns from authentication this process will repeat until a *Valid Group* or a *Table Administrator* is found.